TwP/bones/README.txt

 Mr Bones provides the following rake tasks:

+  ann               # Alias to ann:announcement
+  ann:announcement  # Create an announcement file
+  ann:email         # Send email announcement
-  clobber          # Remove all build products doc              # Alias to doc:rdoc doc:rdoc         # Build the rdoc HTML Files doc:release      # Publish RDoc to RubyForge doc:rerdoc       # Force a rebuild of the RDOC files doc:ri           # Generate ri locally for testing gem              # Alias to gem:package gem:debug        # Show information about the gem gem:gem          # Build the gem file bones-1.3.0.gem
+  clobber           # Remove all build products doc               # Alias to doc:rdoc doc:rdoc          # Build the rdoc HTML Files doc:release       # Publish RDoc to RubyForge doc:rerdoc        # Force a rebuild of the RDOC files doc:ri            # Generate ri locally for testing gem               # Alias to gem:package gem:debug         # Show information about the gem gem:gem           # Build the gem file bones-1.3.3.gem
   gem:install       # Install the gem
   gem:package       # Build all the packages
   gem:release       # Package and upload to RubyForge gem:repackage     # Force a rebuild of the package files gem:uninstall     # Uninstall the gem manifest          # Alias to manifest:check
   manifest:check    # Verify the manifest
   manifest:create   # Create a new manifest
   notes             # Enumerate all annotations notes:fixme       # Enumerate all FIXME annotations notes:optimize    # Enumerate all OPTIMIZE annotations notes:todo        # Enumerate all TODO annotations
   spec              # Alias to spec:run
   spec:rcov         # Run all specs with RCov spec:run          # Run all specs with basic output spec:specdoc      # Run all specs with text output svn:create_tag    # Create a new tag in the SVN repository svn:show_tags     # Show tags from the SVN repository test              # Alias to test:run test:rcov         # Run rcov on the unit tests test:run          # Run tests for run

 The rake tasks in the Mr Bones framework can be found in the "tasks" directory.
 Add your own tasks there when you need more functionality.